catseye/Chrysoberyl/article/Automata.md

 *   image_url: https://static.catseye.tc/images/illustrations/Perpetual_Motion_Machine.jpg

+This is a list of Automata designed by Cat's Eye Technologies, listed in chronological order.
+For more information on these Automata, [see below](#about-these-automata).

-Unfortunately the distinction between an Automaton and a [Language](Languages.md) or a [Gewgaw](Gewgaws.md) is not always cut-and-dried so you might want to see those articles as well.
+The distinction between an Automaton and a [Language](Languages.md) or a [Gewgaw](Gewgaws.md) is not always cut-and-dried, so if you can't find what you're looking for here, try those lists as well.

 ### SMETANA